-From the time that lean production and the Toyota Production System (TPS) were recognized globally, it was clear that lean/TPS was only one part of Toyota’s successful business system.
-The Machine that Changed the World, written by James Womack, Dan Roos, and me, described the superior performance of this production system, including the supply chain, product development system and selling system, brought together in a very different approach to corporate strategy.
-Lean production should therefore be seen as part of a wider lean business system — a perspective that Jeff Liker introduced in his 2004 The Toyota Way, and other subsequent books.
+From the time that the Toyota Production System (TPS), or lean production system, was recognized globally, it was clear that it was only one part of Toyota’s successful business system.
+For example, The Machine that Changed the World (1990), written by James Womack, Dan Roos, and me, described the superior performance of this production system, which brought together production, supply chain, product development, and selling to create an approach very different from conventional corporate strategy.
+Still, it took a while before many fully understood that lean production is a part of a more comprehensive lean business system — a perspective Jeff Liker emphasized in The Toyota Way (2004) and other subsequent books.

-Over time it also became clear that seeing lean or TPS solely as a new set of tools and principles for use by experts to design more efficient, integrated horizontal processes misses the real potential of lean.
-Lean challenges the assumption that processes are designed, maintained and improved only by experts; and that the job of line management is to ensure compliance by operatives.
-It also challenges the focus on asset utilization and point optimization that come from the vertical, functional deployment of knowledge and resources in big organizations.
-And it challenges the Western assumption that the only way to integrate the sequence of work to design, make and deliver a product is through technology.
-Toyota achieved this integration well before such IT technology became available.
+Over time, it also became clear that viewing the lean system, or TPS, solely as a new set of tools and principles that “experts” could use to design more efficient and integrated horizontal processes misses its real potential.
+Lean thinking and practices challenge the assumption that only experts should design, maintain, and improve processes and that line management’s job is to ensure operator compliance.
+It also challenges the focus on asset utilization and point optimization, which comes from big organizations’ vertical, functional deployment of knowledge and resources.
+And it challenges the Western assumption that technology is the only way to integrate the sequence of work to design, make, and deliver a product — Toyota achieved this integration well before such information technology (IT) became available.

-Lean is not about defining a new “best practice” or about system, rather than point, optimization.
-Instead it is about seeking accelerating, dynamic economies through engaging everyone — shop floor and management — in using scientific problem solving to define and continually improve their work, supported by engineers and technology—an argument presented by Michael Balle and three co-authors in the 2017 book The Lean Strategy.
-The tools and principles of lean are in fact learning frames to develop the capabilities of individuals and teams to solve the next set of problems.
-These capabilities also feed into the development of the next generation product and production system and into future innovations.
+More critically, however, we’ve come to understand that adopting lean methods is not merely about defining a new “best practice” or system versus point optimization.
+Instead, it is about seeking accelerating, dynamic economies through engaging everyone — shop floor and management — in using scientific problem-solving to define and continually improve their work, supported by engineers and technology.
+Michael Balle and the other coauthors of the 2017 book The Lean Strategy presented this argument.
+So, lean principles, practices, and tools are learning frames that help develop individuals’ and teams’ capabilities, ensuring they can solve the next set of problems and create and build the next-generation product and production systems and future innovations.

-Value stream analysis is a powerful way of visualizing the potential gains from lean.
-But building the capabilities to realize these gains has to be built bottom-up, one step at a time.
-Otherwise line managers will again resort to compliance with systems devised by experts.
-Moreover, building these capabilities challenges the traditional assumption that strategy can be separated from execution.
-Lean leaders must lead this execution themselves, rather than relying on experts to do it for them.
+Value-stream analysis is a powerful way of visualizing the potential gains from lean practices.
+But, to realize these gains, leaders must build problem-solving capabilities from the bottom up, one step at a time.
+Otherwise, line managers will again resort to compliance with systems devised by experts.
+Moreover, developing these capabilities challenges the traditional assumption that strategy can be separated from execution.
+Lean leaders must lead this execution themselves rather than relying on experts to do it for them.

 Lessons from Dissemination

-The second conclusion is that things are changing as we move from the era of stable technologies, economies of scale, long supply lines and big systems.
-Lean was initially seen as a way of improving the performance of these “legacies of mass production” — big factories, big warehouses, big supermarkets, big airports, big hospitals etc. Hence the focus on lean production.
+The second conclusion is that things are changing as we move from the era of stable technologies, economies of scale, long supply lines, and big systems.
+Initially, lean practitioners saw lean practices as a way of improving the performance of these “legacies of mass production” — big factories, big warehouses, big supermarkets, big airports, big hospitals, etc. Hence the focus on lean production.

-But big factories are beginning to be challenged by distributed production closer to customers, big warehouses are becoming hubs for rapid replenishment, big supermarkets are being replaced by convenience stores and home shopping, hub airports are being bypassed by point-to-point flights and overloaded district hospitals are likely to give way to local treatment centers and medical support in the home, described in Lean Solutions.
+But big factories are beginning to be challenged by distributed production closer to customers.
+Big warehouses are becoming hubs for rapid replenishment.
+Convenience stores and home shopping are replacing big supermarkets.
+Point-to-point flights are bypassing hub airports.
+And overloaded district hospitals are likely to give way to local treatment centers and medical support in the home, described in Lean Solutions (2005).

-This shifts the focus from production to distribution and customer service activities on the one hand and to engineering, development and the rapid scaling up of new products and services on the other.
-Lean is central to rapid replenishment and managing all kinds of service delivery.
-From the beginning, Toyota created an incremental four-year development cycle, which has evolved into a superior process for rapidly scaling up new technologies, rather than depending on making the occasional big leap, described in Designing the Future.
-Both are of course needed in a rapidly changing world.
+These changes shift the focus from production to distribution and customer service activities on the one hand and engineering, development, and the rapid scaling up of new products and services on the other.
+Lean management is central to rapid replenishment and managing all kinds of service delivery.
+Still, it’s critical to understand that Toyota’s focus was this broad all along, from the beginning of its development of the TPS.
+For example, Toyota created an incremental four-year development cycle, which has evolved into a superior process for rapidly scaling up new technologies rather than depending on making the occasional giant leap, as described in Designing the Future (2019).
+Both approaches, though, are, of course, needed in a rapidly changing world.

-The third conclusion is that on the one hand we achieved widespread awareness of lean across the world, but on the other lean programs have often been difficult to sustain over time.
-Very often this was because they were driven by external consultants or internal lean teams rolling out lean training, redesigning the work and the value streams and telling front-line teams what to do.
-Initial success did not last after the experts had left.
-(This is also what happened after the roll-out of Six Sigma programs.)
-As a consequence many lean teams end up being used as cost-cutters or firefighters.
+The third conclusion is that, on the one hand, we have achieved widespread awareness of lean across the world, but on the other, lean programs have often been challenging to sustain over time.
+Very often, this was because external consultants or internal lean teams controlled lean training, redesigned the work and the value streams, and then told frontline teams what to do.
+As a result, the frontline teams did not sustain the initial successes after the experts had left.
+(This also happened after the roll-out of Six Sigma programs.)
+Consequently, many organizations end up using lean teams as cost-cutters or firefighters.

-What was lacking was building a daily management system in which line management learns to help teams to define their own standard work as a baseline for improvement, makes plan-versus-actual visible and engages everyone in using problem solving to respond to deviations and to make improvements.
-Learning-by-doing involves using PDCA, through a mentored dialogue in building an A3 report and is aligned with corporate objectives using a hoshin framework.
-Learning is very specific but the cumulative experience of repeated cycles of learning enhances the organization’s ability to formulate insightful hypotheses and possible counter-measures rather than jumping to solutions in tackling the next problem.
+To avoid this, organizations must build a daily management system in which line management learns to help teams to define their standard work as a baseline for improvement, make plan-versus-actual visible, and engage everyone in problem-solving to respond to deviations and to make improvements.
+To do this, line management and their teams learn by doing, using the plan-do-check-act (PDCA) process through a mentored dialogue using the A3 process in alignment with corporate objectives using a hoshin framework.

-But even lean programs that do include building a daily management system sometimes fail when top management is distracted by other matters.
-This is exactly what happened at Tesco after 2011.
-Sir Terry Leahy headed a top team who all had experience of running stores and distribution centers and all the directors spent one day a week every week out in Tesco’s operations.
-They could quickly understand the potential of the operational improvements revealed by pilot projects for the rest of the business.
+But even lean programs that build a daily management system sometimes fail when top management is distracted by other matters.
+This situation happened at Tesco after 2011.
+Sir Terry Leahy headed a top team with significant experience running stores and distribution centers, and all the directors spent one day a week in Tesco’s operations every week.
+As a result, they could quickly understand the potential of the operational improvements revealed by pilot projects for the rest of the business.

-As Tesco grew, the next Chief Executive, Philip Clarke, chose to focus on the expansion of Tesco’s newly acquired operations across the world and to rely on bigger IT systems to improve its operations.
-When these failed to deliver, it took a change of leadership in 2014 to recover by going back to basics and refocusing on the UK market.
+As Tesco grew, the next chief executive, Philip Clarke, chose to focus on expanding Tesco’s newly acquired operations worldwide and rely on bigger IT systems to improve its operations.
+And when these failed to deliver, it took a change of leadership in 2014 to recover by going back to basics and refocusing on the UK market.

-Successful lean leaders have often come to realize they have to lead it themselves, after witnessing a lean program run into the sand.
-They also recognize the value of having an experienced lean sensei as a dialogue partner in doing so, described in The Lean Sensei.
+Successful lean leaders often realize they must lead lean efforts themselves after witnessing them run into the sand.
+They also recognize the value of having an experienced lean sensei as a dialogue partner to help them, as described in The Lean Sensei (2019).

 The shareholder-first business model is increasingly being questioned today.
 It is no longer credible to ignore the externalities like the impact of the organization on the environment and the challenges from climate change and to rely on workforce compliance from an increasingly skilled workforce that does not share in the profits from dominating markets.
-At an operational level it is full of wasted time, effort and costs and is slow to respond to change.
+Moreover, at the operational level, organizations are full of wasted time, effort, and costs and are slow to respond to change.

 The lean business model offers an alternative.
-It achieves a premium price by being better at helping customers to meet their needs and retaining them, rather than dominating markets and controlling customers.
-It is better and quicker at developing and scaling-up new product technologies that meet the changing needs of our time.
-Toyota was the first to commit to replacing the internal-combustion engine and now to transform itself into a mobility provider.
-It also has one of the most comprehensive environmental assessment systems guiding its progress to making its products and operations carbon neutral.
+It enables organizations to gain a competitive advantage by helping them be better at helping customers to meet their needs and retaining them rather than dominating markets and controlling customers.
+In addition, the lean business model is better and quicker at developing and scaling up new product technologies that meet the changing needs of our time.
+For example, Toyota was the first to commit to replacing the internal-combustion engine and, more recently, to transform itself into a mobility provider.
+The company also has one of the most comprehensive environmental assessment systems guiding its progress to making its products and operations carbon neutral.